KSardana3/CS-4641/index.md

 ## Process

 Ideal results for the clustering will provide information regarding which correlated stocks are diverging in order to identify which stock should be opened on the long position and which should be opened on the short position.
 Our analysis is based on the assumption that the spread of a pair of correlated stocks will eventually converge.
-Therefore, by clustering based on percent changes and then looking for cointegration will guaruntee convergence to the mean spread.
+Therefore, by clustering based on percent changes and then looking for cointegration will guarantee convergence to the mean spread.

 We applied PCA the dataset and lowered the 1259 days of closing prices for each stock down to 300 components.
 The results were as follows (example of first 9 components):